CarimA/RPG/events.md

   - Remove all Service private fields
   - Figure out what's wrong with the shaders in GL (probably just needs a shader model version bump up)
   - Add a debug keybind for ScriptHost.Reset
+  - Rewrite this doc to reflect Lua Way(TM)

   -- sub({ trigger(Events.GameStart, "example_event"), trigger(Events.GameStart, "example_2"), Events.GameStart, tell_them_to_use_a_controller)

+Maybe have a list of filters that run in map properties?

+Overworld can take a list of properties which chain into each other

+Filter can have an inherited class MaterialFilter which also passes in the material map

+Rearrange tileset once and for all (max 256pix width, 1024 height)

+- get rid of the shadowed trees
+- sort by type, leave a 2 tile gap between each section